Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 * `regression` tag runs all tests connected to regression scenarios.
 * `opensearch` tag runs all tests connected to OpenSearch scenarios:
   * `backup` tag runs all tests connected to the backup scenarios except `Full Backup And Restore` test:
-    * `Full Backup And Restore` test is performed when `full_backup` tag is specified explicitly.
-    * `Full Backup And Restore On S3 Storage` test is performed when `full_backup` tag is specified explicitly.
+    * `Full Backup And Restore` and `Full Backup And Restore On S3 Storage` test are performed when `full_backup` tag is specified explicitly.
     * `find_backup` tag runs `Find Backup By Timestamp` test.
     * `granular_backup` tag runs `Granular Backup And Restore`, `Granular Backup And Restore On S3 Storage` and `Granular Backup And Restore By Timestamp` tests.
     * `granular_backup_s3` tag runs `Granular Backup And Restore On S3 Storage` test.